 Figure out how to get all that good, juicy fruit from the tree in to your hands — either on your own or with a little help.
-And what you do with that fruit is up to you.
-We suggest eating some yourself and giving some away.
+What you do with that fruit is up to you; we suggest eating some yourself and giving some away.

 If you need help harvesting your fruit trees and you live in the Puget Sound region, contact the organization closest to your home from the list below.
 They would be happy to receive your donation of fresh fruit to help feed people in need.

-Colman Neighborhood in Central Seattle Colman Neighborhood Harvest: email@example.com
+Colman Neighborhood Harvest in Central Seattle : firstname.lastname@example.org

 Garden Hotline at Seattle Tilth email@example.com or 206-633-0224

 Bellingham - Small Potatoes Gleaning Project 360-739-5274

 Olympia - Thurston County Food Bank Gleaners firstname.lastname@example.org 360-352-8597 x108

 Deciding the best time for picking fruit is as much an art as a science.
 For one thing, not all the fruit on a tree is ripe at once: high fruit exposed to the sun is usually ready sooner than the lower, shaded fruits.

 Plums are picked when they are sweet and slightly soft.
 In some trees, plums exposed to hot sun will be ripe while those in the shade will be hard.
 Unless you plan to go back to the tree later, it will be necessary to choose the point at which the most plums are ripe.
 Green plums don’t tend to ripen much after they are picked.

 Apples & Asian Pears are also picked when they are ripe.
 Twist the fruit: if it easily snaps off the branch, taste it for ripeness.
 Even tart apples lose that ‘chalky’ taste when they are ripe.